Arthur Lees: Professional career

-Ryder Cup years
+Ryder Cup experience

 In September 1947, Lees was selected for the Great Britain Ryder Cup team.
 Lees' first Ryder Cup match was in foursomes, where Cotton was his partner against the team of Porky Oliver and Lew Worsham; the British team lost 10&9.
 He was also defeated in singles play, by Byron Nelson, in the Americans' 11–1 victory.
 Also in 1947, Lees won the Dunlop Masters tournament, and finished the Open Championship in a tie for sixth place, having held a share of the lead entering the final round.
 Two years later, he repeated his joint sixth-place Open Championship finish from 1947, and again played in a Ryder Cup.
 This time, he won his first match, in foursomes, as he and Dick Burton defeated Lloyd Mangrum and Sam Snead by a 1-up margin.
 Lees again lost in singles play, 7&6, to Jimmy Demaret.
 The following year, 1950, saw him lead following the opening round of the Open Championship at Royal Troon; he ended the tournament tied for seventh.
 For the season, Lees was the second-place finisher in the British golf circuit's order of merit standings.

 In 1951, Lees claimed a victory in the Penfold Tournament and gained a place in his third Ryder Cup team.
 At the 1951 Ryder Cup, he started off in foursomes, teamed with Charlie Ward and the pair posted a 2&1 victory against the American duo of Oliver and Henry Ransom.
 Lees then won his singles match 2&1 over Oliver.
 In the 9½–2½ US victory, he took part in both of Great Britain's match wins.
 Lees won the Penfold Tournament for the second time in 1953; despite this; he was not selected for Britain's 1953 Ryder Cup team.
 At the 1954 Dubtex Tournament in Ireland, Lees shot a 66 in the third round to set a Portmarnock Golf Club scoring record, en route to tying for first place in the event with Christy Greene.
 He returned to the British Ryder Cup team in 1955, at the age of 47.
 In team play, Tommy Bolt and Jack Burke Jr. defeated Lees and Harry Weetman 1-up, but Lees won the final Ryder Cup match he played in, 3&1, against Ed Furgol.
 The Times later wrote of his Cup performances, "It was an era when the United States made a habit of overpowering any British team, but Lees emerged with his head high."